Understanding the Fiji Regions© FijiPocketGuide.com

 Nadi

-The first region or area that most travellers first hear about when researching Fiji is Nadi.
+The first region or area most travellers hear about when researching Fiji is Nadi.
 Pronounced “Nan-di”, Nadi is home to the country’s main international airport and is one of the largest cities on the islands.
 It’s home to several urban areas, a countryside stretching inland, and beaches, although not as idyllic as elsewhere in Fiji.

 Learn more about Nadi in The Complete Guide to Nadi.